-How to use your Galaxy phone in emergency situations
+Use your Galaxy phone or tablet in emergency situations

-In a critical situation, your Galaxy phone can make all the difference.
+In a critical situation, your Galaxy phone or tablet can make all the difference.
 You can use it to make emergency calls or contact loved ones in a time of need.
 And if you have to act quickly, you can dial right from the Lock screen.
-On top of this, you can turn on Emergency mode.
-This will help conserve battery life by altering some of the phone’s functions, such as decreasing the screen’s brightness and limiting apps.
-With Emergency mode, your phone's battery can last for a couple days.
+Even your medical information can be right at your fingertips.
+Plus, your device can help keep you safe by silencing notifications while you’re driving and alerting you to potentially dangerous situations, such as earthquakes and unknown Bluetooth trackers.

 Note: The Home screen will be changed to a black theme to reduce battery consumption.
-Available screens and settings may vary by wireless service provider, software version, and phone model.
+Available screens and settings may vary by wireless service provider, software version, and device model.

 Make an emergency call from the Lock screen

-When something urgent is happening, you probably won't have time to unlock your phone and call 9-1-1.
-If you have a security measure in place, like a PIN or a biometric security, you can make an emergency call right from the Lock screen.
-Just swipe up your phone's screen to be taken to the Lock screen, and then tap Emergency call.
-A dial pad will appear where you can enter your desired number.
-Your registered emergency contacts will also appear at the top of the screen.
-Finally, a Medical info icon will appear at the bottom of the screen.
-Tap this to show any medical information you've added to your personal contact.
+When something urgent is happening, you probably won't have time to unlock your device and call 9-1-1.
+If you have a security measure in place, like a PIN or biometric security, you can make an emergency call right from the Lock screen.
+Just press and swipe the phone icon at the bottom of your screen, or swipe up as if you are unlocking your device, and then tap Emergency call.

 Make an emergency call with no service or SIM card